enactjs/docs/pages/docs/tutorials/tutorial-kitten-browser/reusable-components/index.md

 As your application grows, it will become difficult to maintain if all the code lives in `App.js`.
 Enter components!
 We've already created our App component using the `kind()` factory.
 Now let's create a Kitten component to encapsulate the view and behavior of each photo in our browser.

-> Although it isn't required to put components into their own modules, it's a good practice that often improves maintainability and enforces separation of concerns between components.
+<aside>Although it isn't required to put components into their own modules, it's a good practice that often improves maintainability and enforces separation of concerns between components.</aside>

 ### Creating a Kitten Component